 When trying to calculate the average payout for medical negligence resulting in death, it is important to understand the question of what is medical negligence.

 When a person undergoes a medical procedure and suffers unnecessary harm as a result, this may be evidence of negligence.
 This harm may be in the form of pain, ongoing discomfort, or an unnecessarily extended period of convalescence resulting in lost earnings.

-However, when the negligence results in death the consequences are far more serious.
-The average settlement starts at about $500,000 and often reaches more than $1 million.
+The compensation payouts in individual negligence cases will vary greatly depending on the jurisdiction and the severity of the plaintiff's injuries.
+When the negligence results in death the consequences are far more serious.
 Of course, each case has its own unique circumstances.